2 Days Lisbon Itinerary: What to Do, See and More

 Also, take a bottle of water with you.
 It is very hot in Lisbon in the summer.

-One great aspect of the hop-on-hop-off bus is that it covers all the major attractions in Lisbon you need to see.
+One great aspect of the hop-on-hop-off bus is that it covers all the major attractions in Lisbon you need to see (those are covered in the section below).
 You can explore them at your own pace without getting too exhausted, as you’ll be traveling between destinations on the bus instead of walking the entire time.

 5. Visit Parque Eduardo VII